Nicole Neatby

 Email: nicole.neatby@smu.ca

 Nicole Neatby has taught in the History Department at Saint Mary's University since 2002 having previously taught for eight years in the History Department at the University of Prince Edward Island.
 In 2004-2005, she was invited to teach at Yale University as Canadian Bicentennial Visiting Professor.
-She is co-editor of the Journal of the Canadian Historical Association/Revue d’histoire de la société d’histoire du Canada and French langue editor at Histoire sociale/Social History.
-She has published in the fields of women's history, Quebec history (student protest movements, commemoration and tourism) and Public history.
-She is also an active member of various heritage and history organizations having been elected to the Board of the Nova Scotia Women’s History Society and to the Council of the Royal Nova Scotia Historical Society.
-In 2017, she was appointed as the Nova Scotia representative on the Historical Sites and Monuments Board of Canada.
+She is co-editor of the Journal of the Canadian Historical Association/Revue d’histoire de la société d’histoire du Canada and French-langue editor at Histoire sociale/Social History.
+She has published in the fields of women's history, Quebec history (student protest movements, commemoration and tourism) and public history.
+She has also been an active member of various heritage and history organizations.
+She sits on the Board of the Nova Scotia Women’s History Society and was a member of the Council of the Royal Nova Scotia Historical Society.
+Between 2017 and 2022, she was the Nova Scotia representative on the Historical Sites and Monuments Board of Canada.

 Recently Taught Courses

 *History of Canadian Culture(s) from the late 19th century to the present.
-Particular attention is paid to how culture/s has been produced and circulated in various forms including novels, magazines, music, art, film, radio, television and other public manifestations such celebration of holidays, fairs and commemorative events.
+Particular attention is paid to how culture/s has/have been produced and circulated in various forms including novels, magazines, music, art, film, radio, television and other public manifestations such as the celebration of holidays, fairs and commemorative events.

 *Gender and Sexuality in Canada: A course that explores the history of Canadian women from the late nineteenth century to the present day.